Dugout canoe: Europe

-In 2012, at Parc Glyndwr, Monmouth, Monmouthshire, Wales, UK, an excavation by the Monmouth Archeological Society, revealed three ditches suggesting a Neolithic dugout trimaran of similar length to the Lurgan log boat, carbon dated to 3700+/-35 BP.
+In 2012, at Parc Glyndwr, Monmouth, Monmouthshire, Wales, an excavation by the Monmouth Archaeological Society, revealed three ditches suggesting a Neolithic dugout trimaran of similar length to the Lurgan log boat, carbon dated to 3700+/-35 BP.

 De Administrando Imperio details how the Slavs built monoxyla that they sold to Rus' in Kiev.
 These boats were then used against the Byzantine Empire during the Rus'–Byzantine Wars of the 9th and 10th centuries.
 They used dugouts to attack Constantinople and to withdraw into their lands with bewildering speed and mobility.
 Hence, the name of Δρομίται ("people on the run") applied to the Rus in some Byzantine sources.
 The monoxyla were often accompanied by larger galleys, that served as command and control centres.
 Each Slavic dugout could hold from 40 to 70 warriors.

 The Cossacks of the Zaporozhian Host were also renowned for their artful use of dugouts, which issued from the Dnieper to raid the shores of the Black Sea in the 16th and 17th centuries.
 Using small, shallow-draft, and highly maneuverable galleys known as chaiky, they moved swiftly across the Black Sea.
 According to the Cossacks' own records, these vessels, carrying a 50 to 70 man crew, could reach the coast of Anatolia from the mouth of the Dnieper River in forty hours.